-The UW Biofabrication Center is a unique service laboratory operating through the Electrical Engineering Department at the University of Washington.
+The UW Biofabrication Center is a unique service laboratory operating through the Electrical & Computer Engineering Department at the University of Washington.
 Clients use the Aquarium software to store sample information and remotely submit molecular biology and microbiology jobs.
 Technicians in the BIOFAB execute the protocols and upload the results to Aquarium.
 Therefore, cloning projects can be executed from start to finish, without the client ever having to touch a pipette!
 Records of all jobs and samples are permanently stored in the Aquarium inventory database, eliminating the need for messy lab notebooks and complex inventory systems.

-CMMB Vision – UW EE Center on Satellite Multimedia and Connected Vehicles will be a leading research center dedicated to advancement of satellite networking, multimedia, smart connected vehicles and artificial intelligence/machine learning technologies.
+CMMB Vision – UW ECE Center on Satellite Multimedia and Connected Vehicles will be a leading research center dedicated to advancement of satellite networking, multimedia, smart connected vehicles and artificial intelligence/machine learning technologies.
 Our mission is to develop cutting-edge solutions that enable delivery of information to people around the world anytime/anywhere at unprecedented speed, scale, and (low) cost.
 The goal of the center is to conduct fundamental systems-oriented research and design prototyping in related areas (wireless communications, multimedia processing, artificial intelligence/machine learning, mmWave solutions for connected vehicles etc.) that are potentially disruptive for the satellite and automotive industry segments.